 And now, in the scene that matters most, Hattie shares Bert’s couch for the solemn, sublime moment of the moon landing, with all the closure for Bert this implies.

 One other thing.
-In his final scene, Bert has almost reverted to little boy status, both in his wide-eyed enthusiasm for the moon landing and the way he is dependent on a matronly woman to take care of him.
+In his final scene, Bert has almost reverted to little boy status, both in his wide-eyed enthusiasm for the moon landing and in the way he is dependent on a matronly woman to take care of him.
 I’m inclined to see this as another “2001: A Space Odyssey” reference: As human beings land on the moon, a wise old man reverts to infant stage and dies in an epiphany of Monolithic allseeingness.

 THE FRANCIS HOUSE